Hank Earl Carr: Aftermath

 Bowen's son ultimately died, raising the number killed by Carr to four.
 In later testimony it was revealed that he abused Bowen and her children, and he was found to be a convicted felon with a history of violent crime, including assault of police officers.
 He was also wanted in several states.

 In 1999, Bowen was convicted of child neglect for allowing Carr around her children.
 Prosecutors contended that since Bowen knew of Carr's violent history, she should have never allowed him to be around children.
 She was sentenced to 15 years in prison.
 Later in 1999, she was charged with aiding and abetting Carr's escape, as well as for being an accessory to the murders of her son and the three police officers.
-Even after one officer broke down and begged her to tell them Carr's real name, Bowen didn't do so.
+Even after one officer broke down and begged her to tell them Carr's real name, Bowen did not do so.
 Prosecutors claimed that if she had, police would have known he was a wanted man and convicted felon.

 She was sentenced to 21.5 years in prison, to run concurrently with her child neglect sentence.
 However, those convictions were thrown out on appeal in 2001.
 A state appeals court found that prosecutors focused too much on what Bowen should have done to prevent Carr's rampage, rather than what she did after the crimes were committed.
 The court also acquitted her of aiding and abetting the deaths of her son and Trooper Crooks.
 She was convicted of the remaining charges in 2002, and sentenced to 20 years in prison.
 Sentencing guidelines called for only 6–11 years, but in sentencing her, the judge said that Bowen's lies to police were so egregious that they endangered the public.
 This sentence also runs concurrently with her child abuse sentence, and she was released in October 2016.

 Experts later expressed shock that the detectives had not handcuffed Carr's hands behind his back, but others defended the action, arguing that at the time the detectives thought they were dealing with a bereaved father, not a violent criminal.
 The media's handling of the situation also received sharp criticism, as in addition to the radio station's live interview, camera crews for local television stations were broadcasting live shots of the area surrounding the convenience store.